MetaMask/metamask-docs/snaps/how-to/use-environment-variables.md

 };
 ```

-You can also use environment variables in directly in your Snap.
+You can also use environment variables directly in your Snap.
 For example:

 ```typescript title="index.ts"